jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 If you have forgotten your password or are unable to log in to your account with this password, you can modify or retrieve your password by the "Forgot Password" function.
 Please log in to the home page and click **Forgot Password** on the page, and the system will guide you to use this function to modify or retrieve the password.
 If you did not set the birthday and hint questions, please contact the system administrator to change your password.

-1.8.5    Why does the “Wrong Username/Password” appear after entering the username and password?
+1.8.5    Why does the "Wrong Username/Password" appear after entering the username and password?

 Please check if you have entered the correct username and password, especially the capital/lowercase status of the password: PASSWORD, PaSsWoRd or password are treated as different 3 passwords.